Essenceia/essenceia.github.io/content/projects/Two_weeks_until_tapeout/index.md

 Even though I purposefully chose 64 bit floats, the most energy intensive arithmetic operation, we still required a 64x64 systolic array before the cost of compute started exceeding the cost of the initial DRAM value reads.

-aka: For those not living in 2026, we have uncovered a new clue to the mystery of where all the low-power DRAM chips have suddenly vanished to!
+aka: For those not living in 2026, we have uncovered a new clue to the mystery of where all the HBM chips have suddenly vanished to!
+(HBM has the lowest energy cost per accessed bit.)

 #### Scaling